We Bring Leaders in Film to You

 Each semester, the Visiting Filmmakers Series at Mason, curated by Professor Cynthia Fuchs, brings award-winning independent films and directors to campus.
 Since 1995, this series has invited some of the most compelling and celebrated independent filmmakers to George Mason University to exhibit their films, teach a master class, and meet with students, faculty, staff, and community members during day-long visits.
 Students events include programs across the University, connecting us through film.

-Guests have included Cheryl Dunye (Queen Sugar, Watermelon Woman), Christine Vachon (Carol, Boys Don't Cry, Hedwig and the Angry Inch), Khalik Allah (Cinematographer, Beyonce's Lemonade), and Lyric R. Cabral ((T)Error), Nanfu Wang (One Child Nation, Hooligan Sparrow), Kimberly Reed (Dark Money), Bernardo Ruiz (Harvest Season), and Kirsten Johnson (Cameraperson, Dick Johnson is Dead).
-We select artists based on the strength of their stories and innovative ways in which they approach the film form.
+Guests have included RaMell Ross (Hale County This Morning, This Evening 2019), Melissa Haizlip (Mr. SOUL!
+2020), Sacha Jenkins (Wu Tang Clan: Of Mics and Men 2019), Cheryl Dunye (Lovecraft Country, Queen Sugar, Watermelon Woman), Christine Vachon (Carol, Boys Don't Cry, Hedwig and the Angry Inch), Khalik Allah (director, Black Mother, and cinematographer, Beyonce's Lemonade), and Lyric R. Cabral ((T)Error), Nanfu Wang (In the Same Breath , One Child Nation , Hooligan Sparrow), Kimberly Reed (Dark Money), Bernardo Ruiz (Harvest Season, Reportero), and Kirsten Johnson (Cameraperson, Dick Johnson is Dead).
+We select artists based on the strength of their stories and innovative filmmaking.
 See other past visiting filmmakers.

 Mason Film Lab

 Film at Mason brings guest writers and directors to work directly with students to create a short film.
 Recent guest artists include writer, director, producer Colette Burson (HBO's Hung, FX's The Riches) and Nefertite Nguvu (In the Morning).